 Below is a summary of how I made this dish with pictures.

 I hope you enjoy making this tasty stir-fried glass noodles at home.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please give a rating and share it with your friends!

 - 3 cloves of garlic, peeled and diced